What Is Heart Failure?

 Doctors also classify heart failure according to whether it is primarily a problem of pumping the blood out of the heart due to a weakened heart muscle, or if the patient has problems primarily with filling the heart due to a stiff heart muscle (also called heart failure with normal ejection fraction).
 Heart failure with normal ejection fraction now accounts for almost half of the heart failure seen in the U.S. and is the dominant type of heart failure seen in the elderly.

-About 5.8 million Americans have heart failure, which contributes to about 282,000 deaths each year.
+About 6.5 million Americans over the age of 20 have heart failure, which contributes to about 695,000 deaths each year.
 Although treatment of heart failure has led to improved survival rates, as many as ten percent of patients with mild heart failure and more than 50% of patients with more severe heart failure die annually.
 Heart failure is the single most frequent cause of hospitalization for Americans ages 65 and older.

 What Causes Heart Failure?